swo/dbotu3/README.md

 This project is aiming to replace step 3.
 In outline, step 3 meant:

 1. Make the most abundant sequence an OTU.
-2. For each sequence (in order of decreasing abundance), find the set of OTUs that is above some abundance cutoff with respect to this sequence.
-If no OTUs exceed that cutoff, make this sequence a new OTU and go to the next sequence.
+2. For each sequence (in order of decreasing abundance), find the set of OTUs that meet "abundance" and "genetic" cutoffs.
+The abundance cutoff requires that the candidate sequence be some fold smaller than the OTU (e.g., so that it can be considered sequencing error).
+The genetic cutoff requires that the candidate sequence be sufficiently similar to the OTU.
-3. Otherwise, find the set of OTUs among that those satisfied the abundance criterion that also satisfy a genetic distance cutoff.
-If no OTUs are within that cutoff, make this sequence a new OTU and go to the next sequence.
+3. If no OTUs meet these two criteria, make this sequence into an OTU.
-4. Otherwise, starting with the most closely-genetically-related OTU, check if this sequence is distributed differently among the samples than that OTU.
-If not, merge this sequence into that OTU and go on to the next sequence.
+4. If OTUs do meet these criteria, then, starting with the most closely-genetically-related OTU, check if this sequence is distributed differently among the samples than that OTU.
+If the distributions are sufficiently similar, merge this sequence into that OTU and go on to the next sequence.
-5. Otherwise, make this sequence a new OTU and move on.
+5. If this candidate sequence does not have a distribution across sample sufficiently similar to an existing OTU, then make this sequence a new OTU.
+6. Move on to the next candidate sequence.

+The original implementation took a genetic distance matrix (a Jukes-Cantor distance computed using FastTree) as input.
+When the number of sequences to be clustered became too large, the entire matrix would not fit into memory.
+In this implementation, the genetic dissimilarities between sequences and OTUs is computed using k-mers.

-In the original algorithm, two sequences were considered differently distributed based on $\chi^2$ test.
-Because many of the comparisons involved sequences with small numbers of counts, the $p$-value from the $\chi^2$ test had to be computed empirically, which was expensive.
+In the original algorithm, two sequences were considered differently distributed based on chi-square test.
+Because many of the comparisons involved sequences with small numbers of counts, the p-value from the chi-square test had to be computed empirically, which was expensive.
 In this software, I use a likelihood ratio test, which I think performs very well.